Account Services: E-mail, Bboard, Pcounter, MuskieLink

 - Did the person attend a class during the last 365 days and does the person have a null hiatus code (which the registrar’s office uses to signify student departures)?

 - Is the person still classified as a “student”?

 - Was the person employed, other than as a student, in the last 6 months?

 Accounts may be terminated upon appropriate authorized request.
-During mid-Summer, an e-mail message is sent to each account that is subject to removal.
+An e-mail message is sent to each account 2 weeks before it is to be removed.
 The person is given two (2) weeks to respond to any condition they believe warrants their account being retained.
-All graduating students receive a link to the CNS web page “Leaving Muskingum” that informs them that their e-mail account will remain active for one (1) year and may be converted to an “Alumni” account for $5 per month thereafter.

 A5.
 Account Usage and Limits